2nd February 2017 marked the Sapphire Jubilee of Queen Elizabeth II, who has been reigning monarch for 65 years now.

 With its safe harbours, beautiful reefs, protected bays and glorious palm-fringed beaches, the peaceful island of Antigua is renowned for its chic style and contented culture.
 Much of the laid-back vibe is centred on the blue waters which surround its shores and surely its most well-known attraction is its offering for keen sailors.
 Taking place annually, Antigua Sailing Week draws crowds from the world over!
 But you can also enjoy life on the water inland too; with a kayaking trip among Antigua’s mangroves or a cultural visit to Nelson's Dockyard National Park - the only Georgian-era dockyard still in use in the world.

-Sailers and beach-lovers
+Perfect for: Sailers and beach-lovers

-Located off the tip of Florida's 'pan handle', The Bahamas has always been a well-loved destination for American holidaymakers, but these islands are increasingly attracting more international visitors, including us Brits, and it's not hard to see why!
+Located off the tip of Florida's 'panhandle', The Bahamas has always been a well-loved destination for American holidaymakers, but these islands are increasingly attracting more international visitors, including us Brits, and it's not hard to see why!

 A hotspot for scuba diving, the sea beds that surround these islands are renowned for breathtaking reefs and grand shipwrecks.
 That's not to mention the incredible 'blue holes': natural circular formations on the ocean floor, that experienced divers can delve into and explore - it's like another world!

-Keen divers and party-goers
+Perfect for: Keen divers and party-goers

-Barbados is the jewel in the crown of the Caribbean; not only the place to see, but undoubtedly the place to be seen.
-The island's West Coast especially is a destination favourite for the rich and famous, offering a vibrant culture that pursues life at a pace of its own - relaxed and effortlessly easy going.
+Barbados is the jewel in the crown of the Caribbean; not only the place to see but undoubtedly the place to be seen.
+The island's West Coast especially is a destination favourite for the rich and famous, offering a vibrant culture that pursues life at a pace of it's own - relaxed and effortlessly easy going.
 It’s a place where the refined luxury of internationally acclaimed cuisine and exceptional hotels mingles effortlessly with lush vegetation and white sandy beaches.

 Barbados may have celebrated its 50th year as an independent nation back in November 2016 (which Prince Harry attended), but there's still a lot of love for Queen Elizabeth II in this dazzling island nation.

-Jet-setters and gastronomes
+Perfect for: Jet-setters and gastronomes

 The Caribbean island of Grenada is a place that will enchant your senses.
 Known as ‘The Spice Island’, its rich tapestry of history, culture and landscape creates a very special kind of luxury holiday.
 Retaining much of its traditional West Indian feel, you’ll be guaranteed a warm welcome from the locals.
 There’s plenty for the islanders to be proud of too, especially the lovingly preserved natural landscape from rainforests dotted with waterfalls to secluded coves.
 Prince Harry visited the island on his recent Caribbean tour, staying at Spice Island Beach Resort.